heathermiller/dist-prog-book/chapter/4/dist-langs.md

 MR vs Actors: depends on problem, solution

 How fine grain is your data and logic?
-Does your algorithm map to a batch processing job?
+(MR job can be built from actor model) Does your algorithm map to a batch processing job?

 MR: